-This document describes how a bank’s backend should call Dateio Platform API services to fulfil the needs of Dateio SDK.
+This document describes how the Bank backend (hereinafter referred only as Bank BE) should call Dateio Platform API (Dateio BE) services to fulfil the needs of Dateio SDK.
 Both test and production environments are described.

-Dateio Platform API accepts only REST API calls, access through a web browser is not possible.
+Dateio BE accepts only REST API calls, access through a web browser is not possible.

-The bank backend API itself will be directly communicating with Dateio Platform API.
-Dateio prefer that bank backend just pass requests from SDK to Dateio Platform API, add header to requests which will be identifying user – see X‑client‑id, authenticate against Dateio backend (see next chapter) and remove all sensitive headers, e.g., that with user token.
+The Bank BE API itself will be directly communicating with Dateio BE.
+Dateio prefer that Bank BE just pass requests from SDK to Dateio BE, add header to requests which will be identifying user – see X‑client‑id, authenticate against Dateio BE (see next chapter) and remove all sensitive headers, e.g., that with user token.

-It is up to bank decision if bank backend will be standalone system or it will be added to existing more complex one.
+It is up to bank decision if Bank BE will be standalone system or it will be added to existing more complex one.
 SDK contains method that sets endpoint that all communication will be sent to.
-For bank backend demo see demos section.
-It contain simple API gateway written in Kotlin, that shows what functions Dateio need from bank backend.
+You can see example of communication in SDK request flow example.
+For Bank BE demo see demos section.
+It contain simple API gateway written in Kotlin, that shows what functions Dateio need from Bank BE.

 API is secured with OAuth 2.0 authentication.
-At first bank’s backend must obtain authorization token via following request:
+At first Bank BE must obtain authorization token via following request:

 Where:

-The bank’s backend should resend every request it receives to Dateio Platform API – including all headers added by SDK, except user token and other sensitive headers, if added.
+The Bank BE should resend every request it receives to Dateio BE – including all headers added by SDK, except user token and other sensitive headers, if added.

 Before resending request to Dateio, following headers must be added: